ethereumjs/ultralight/packages/portalnetwork/src/wire/utp/Socket/setup.md

 - A - sends Offer (array)
 - B - sends Accept (array and connectionId)
-  - Opens READING socket using connectionId
+  - Opens READING socket using connectionId as 'rcvId' connectionId+1 as 'sndId'
 - A - Triggers uTP protocol

   - UTP - For each piece of -content
-    - A Opens a WRITING socket using connectionId
+    - A Opens a WRITING socket using connectionId as 'sndId' connectionId+1 as 'rcvId'
       - Sends SYN packet with seqNr: 1, ackNr: RANDA
     - B sends SYN-ACK packet with seqNr: RANDB, ackNr: 1
     - A sends DATA packet with seqNr: 2, ackNr: RANDB